 Oklahoma Turf & Ornamental Pest Control (Cat 3A)Practice Test

-What is a tuber in relation to plant structures?
+What is a potential risk associated with weeds in relation to fire hazards?

 Next Question